dotkernel/api-documentation/docs/book/v5/core-features/exceptions.md

 ## How we use exceptions?

-When it comes to handling exceptions, **DotKernel API** relies on the usage of easy-to-understand, problem-specific exceptions.
+When it comes to handling exceptions, **Dotkernel API** relies on the usage of easy-to-understand, problem-specific exceptions.

 Out-of-the-box we provide the following custom exceptions: